nithinhm/vtu-marks-scraper-analyzer/README.md

 8. Next, sit back and relax while the tool collects the marks data for the specified students.
 (You could also abort the collection process by clicking "Abort."
 Data collected till that point, if any, will be saved.)

-9. Once the process is complete, you will find the collected marks data in a raw CSV file(s) within the appropriate subfolder(s) in the same directory.
-(Regular and arrear marks data will be in seperate folders.)
+9. Once the process is complete, you will be asked to select a folder in which to save the collected marks data.
+Once the folder is selected, the data will be saved in it as a raw CSV file(s) within the appropriate subfolder(s) (regular and arrear marks data will be in seperate folders).
+Make sure to not change the names of the downloaded files.

 10. If you wish, you can continue to gather data for other branches or simply stop.
 (You can also gather data in segments for the same branch and use the analyzer app to merge all the segments to create the final analysis report.)